Beverly Earle

 Beverly Miller Earle (born December 30, 1943) is a former Democratic member of the North Carolina House of Representatives, having represented the 101st district, including constituents in Mecklenburg County from 1995 to 2019.
 A retiree from Charlotte, North Carolina, Earle served twelve terms in the state House.

 Political career

-Beverly Earle is the former First Vice Chair for the North Carolina Democratic Party and was the Democratic Whip in the House.
+Earle is the current Chairwoman of the Mecklenburg County Board of Elections.
+She has previously served as the First Vice Chair for the North Carolina Democratic Party and was the Democratic Whip in the NC State House.

-In 2007 she announced her candidacy for Mayor of Charlotte, North Carolina.
-She was defeated in the general election by incumbent Pat McCrory.
+In 2007 she announced her candidacy for Mayor of Charlotte, North Carolina. but was defeated in the general election by Republican incumbent Pat McCrory.

-In the NC House of Representatives, she previously served as Chair of the Appropriations Subcommittee on Health and Human Services, Chair of Mental Health Reform, Vice-Chair of Health, and is a member of numerous committees, including Financial Institutions, Aging, Public Utilities, the House Select Committee on Comprehensive Rail Service Plan for NC, and the House Select Committee on Street Gang Prevention.
+In the NC House of Representatives, she previously served as Chair of the Appropriations Subcommittee on Health and Human Services, Chair of Mental Health Reform, Vice-chair of Health, and is a member of numerous committees, including Financial Institutions, Aging, Public Utilities, the House Select Committee on Comprehensive Rail Service Plan for NC, and the House Select Committee on Street Gang Prevention.